nkoech/sentinel_2_processor/README.md

 # Seninel-2 Data Processor

 This is a simple tool to process Sentinel-2 data.
-It is designed to be used in a Jupyter Notebook.
 It is based on the [Sentinel-2 L2A](https://dataspace.copernicus.eu/) dataset available on Copernicus Dataspace.
 The tool follows the following workflow:

 1. Read the Sentinel-2 L2A and region of interest data from local the directory.
 2. Get the required Sentinel-2 10m bands.